signifyd/magento2/README.md

 Signifyd’s plugin enables merchant on Magento 2 to integrate with Signifyd in minutes, automating fraud prevention and protecting them in case of chargebacks.

-## Database Errors
+## Installation Errors

-From version 2.4.1 extension will check for all database structures needed for all functionalities work properly.
-This check is performed on extension configuration section on store admin.
+Version 2.4.1+  will check for all database structures needed for the extension to work correctly.
+This check is performed on the extension configuration section in the Magento admin.

-If any database structures are missing, all functionality will be disabled.
+If any database structures are missing, the extension will be disabled.

-If there are warnings about missing database modifications after installation, to follow bellow instructions can fix the issue.
+If there are warnings about missing database modifications after installation, follow the instructions below to fix the issue.

-Bellow script will create all necessary structures, so run it directly on your MySQL database.
+This script will create all of the necessary structures.
+You will need to run it directly on your MySQL database.
 If there are any 'duplicate column' errors during this script execution, they can be ignored.

 ```sql
 CREATE TABLE IF NOT EXISTS `signifyd_connect_case` (